 Employee/Staff Safety

-SPS has learned a great detail about reducing serious employee/staff harm in children’s hospitals since its ESS portfolio launched in 2016, and has leveraged that learning to revamp its ESS theory for improvement.
-At the center of the 2022 revised ESS improvement theory is the notion that reducing serious employee/staff harm requires unwavering support from local executive and senior leadership not only in building and promoting a robust employee safety culture but also in designing hospital systems & structures that prioritize and optimize employee/staff safety.
+SPS has learned a great deal about reducing serious employee/staff harm in children’s hospitals since its ESS portfolio launched in 2016.
+Fundamental to that learning, the ESS improvement theory unequivocally asserts that reducing serious employee/staff harm requires steadfast support from executive and senior leadership not only in building and promoting a robust employee safety culture but also in designing hospital systems and structures that prioritize and optimize employee/staff safety.

 Patient Behavioral Events